Episcopal Diocese of Pennsylvania: 20th century

+21st century

-Following a difficult period in its life and Bishop Bennison's departure, the diocese turned for leadership to Clifton Daniel, 3rd (2013–2016).
+Following Bishop Bennison's departure, the diocese turned for leadership to Clifton Daniel, 3rd (2013–2016).
 The bishop of the Episcopal Diocese of East Carolina, beginning in 1997, came to Pennsylvania on a provisional basis and kept the diocese on a steady course while it made plans to search for a permanent successor.
-Completed in 2016, that search led to the selection of Daniel G. P. Gutierrez, canon to the ordinary in the Episcopal Diocese of the Rio Grande, as the sixteenth bishop of the Episcopal Diocese of Pennsylvania.
+Completed in 2016, that search led to the selection of Daniel G. P. Gutiérrez, canon to the ordinary in the Episcopal Diocese of the Rio Grande, as the sixteenth bishop of the Episcopal Diocese of Pennsylvania.

 Cathedral

-During the early 20th Century as the more wealthy population of the diocese was shifting west toward the "Main Line", a project was undertaken to build Cathedral Church of Christ, on Ridge Avenue in the Roxborough section of the city, but construction on the cathedral project was halted decades ago for financial reasons.
+During the early 20th Century as the more wealthy population of the diocese was shifting west toward the Philadelphia Main Line, a project was undertaken to build Cathedral Church of Christ, on Ridge Avenue in the Roxborough section of the city, but construction on the cathedral project was halted decades ago for financial reasons.
 A cathedral was also envisioned as part of the Washington Memorial Chapel complex at Valley Forge, but did not get much further than the laying of a cornerstone.

 When Allen L. Bartlett, Jr. became Bishop of the Diocese of Pennsylvania in 1987, a cathedral was high on his list of goals, stemming from his years of experience as Dean of the Cathedral in Louisville, Kentucky.
 In December 1990, he asked the Cathedral Chapter to consider a number of possible sites but also recommended that the Church of the Saviour in West Philadelphia be chosen.
 He gave several reasons: the building's size, its location in a multi-cultural and educational environment, and the fact that it was already a popular site for diocesan events.
 The Chapter agreed, as did all other decision-making bodies of the Diocese.
-An agreement was reached between the parish's vestry and the Chapter in October 1991, and the church officially became the Cathedral Church of the Saviour on January 1, 1992.
+An agreement was reached between the parish's vestry and the Chapter in October 1991, and the church was officially designated the Cathedral Church of the Saviour on January 1, 1992.

-In 2002, a comprehensive renovation of the Cathedral's interior was completed.
+In 2002, a comprehensive renovation of the Cathedral's interior was completed under the direction of Dean Richard Giles.
 The original building by Charles W. Burns, Jr. was a basilica in shape, though not in internal layout, and the renovation sought to remedy this.
 The basilica was the first form of Christian building, adapted from the public assembly hall of the Roman Empire.
 The Cathedral interior, now seen at the 19th South 38th Street property in West Philadelphia, replicates the layout of a place of Christian worship in the 5th century.

-In 2019, after 200 years in the city of Philadelphia, the diocese moved its headquarters to Norristown reviving a previously closed church there.
+In 2019, after 200 years based in the city of Philadelphia, the diocese moved its headquarters to Norristown reviving a previously closed church there.